 My personal recommendation is that you should go private.
 I’ve heard many stories of the public system being reluctant to make an autism diagnosis.
 A cynic might say that the government is trying to save money by rationing the diagnosis or by using very stringent criteria.
 The private system has no such bias.
 You simply can’t afford to delay the treatment of your child.

 Now is the time to seek out families in your area who have children with autism.
 I can’t emphasize strongly enough, that you must get connected.
 Setting up an ABA team is a complex business and you simply don’t have enough information to do it on your own.
-A good place to start is the ABA Support Network .
+A good place to start is the Autism Support Network .